- Home

 5. Transferable skills

 During a Film Making degree, you’ll develop an impressive set of skills.
 This will be useful if you decide to go down a different route after graduating.
-You'll learn how to develop a creative idea and see it through to the end, gain project management skills, have experience with sophisticated technology, and acquire the ability to analyse your own work.
-All valuable traits in any profession.
+You'll learn how to develop a creative idea and see it through to the end, gain project management skills, have experience with sophisticated technology, and acquire the ability to analyse your own work – all valuable traits in any profession.

 6. Work placements and professional contacts